Legal Info Spotlight: People's Law School

 Work it Out:

-People’s Law School also has a Q&A section.
+People’s Law School also has a Q&A section(link is external).
 These are questions that PLS has received from the public, answered, and posted on their website in order to help others with similar problems.
-Answers cover questions on multiple legal topics, including consumer law, legal problems related to the coronavirus pandemic, and home & neighbours.
+Answers cover questions on multiple legal topics, including consumer law(link is external), legal problems related to the coronavirus pandemic(link is external), and home & neighbours(link is external).

 Here are some publications you can find both on the PLS website and on Clicklaw Wikibooks: